Morwenn/vergesort/readme.md

 vergesort
 ---------

-Vergesort is a new sorting algorithm which combines merge operations on almost sorted data, and falls back to another sorting algorithm ([pattern-defeating quicksort][1] here, but it could be anything) when the data is not sorted enough.
+Vergesort is a sorting algorithm which combines merge operations on almost sorted data, and falls back to another sorting algorithm ([pattern-defeating quicksort][1] here, but it could be anything) when the data is not sorted enough.
 It achieves linear time on some patterns, generally for almost sorted data, and should never perform worse than O(n log n).
 This last statement has